A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 In a previous post, I discussed my early awareness of my past life in Germany and having died in an air raid bombing.
 This early awakening to my past life occurred while I was vacationing in Sarasota when I was 11 years old.
 The poem, Untergliechness, creatively sums up the event that occurred back then.

 It was late December 1988.
 I was 15 years old—an adolescent girl working my way into the Orlando goth scene, listening to David Bowie, The Cocteau Twins, and The Smiths.
 War by U2 was played so often in my cassette player that the tape began to deteriorate.
 I was getting ready to fly to New Jersey to visit a friend from when I had lived there.
-She and I had been dancers in the same dance company.
+She and I had been dancers in the same dance studio.

 There was something about the unsuspecting victims on the ground who carried on about their lives with Christmas just around the corner triggered a kind of existential anxiety.
 This feeling was so severe that I silently unraveled.